180+ Italian Restaurant Phrases and Vocabulary for Enjoying Authentic Cuisine

 La pizza — Pizza

 Nothing beats the perfectly executed margherita—that is, the most basic combination of tomato, olive oil, mozzarella and basil.

 La zuppa — Soup

-An interesting vegetable that’s popular in the south of Italy (and that I hadn’t seen prior to dining there) is known as broccoli rabe or rapini in English, and in Italian is called friarielli, broccoletti or cine di rapa.
-It’s a dark green leafy vegetable with small, broccoli-like buds, and you find it on pizzas and in sandwiches and pasta, as well as served on its own, fried with garlic.
+A dark green leafy vegetable with small, broccoli-like buds.
+You find it on pizzas and in sandwiches and pasta, as well as served on its own, fried with garlic.